Perturbed Public Voices (P$^{2}$V): A Dataset for Robust Audio Deepfake Detection

 Key findings

-Models trained on existing datasets experienced a significant performance drop (43%) when tested on P²V.
-Simple adversarial perturbations caused up to 16% performance degradation, while advanced cloning techniques reduced detectability by 20-30%.
-In contrast, P²V-trained models showed improved robustness against these attacks and better generalization to other datasets.
+Models trained on current datasets exhibit alarming vulnerabilities, losing up to 43% performance when tested on P$^{2}$V. Simple adversarial perturbations lead to up to 16% performance degradation, while advanced cloning techniques reduce detectability by 20-30%.
+In contrast, models trained on P$^{2}$V maintain robustness against these attacks and generalize well to existing datasets, establishing P$^{2}$V as a new benchmark for robust detection.

 Approach